KVSlab/VaMPy/README.md

 For reference, VaMPy requires the following dependencies: VTK > 8.1, Numpy <= 1.13, SciPy > 1.0.0, VMTK 1.4, ITK, Paramiko, and FEniCS.
 If you are on Windows, macOS or Linux you can install all the general dependencies through [Anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
 First install Anaconda or Miniconda (preferably the Python 3.6 version).
-Then create two environments, one for `vmtk/vtk` and one for `fenics` by executing the following in a terminal
+Then create two environments, one for `VMTK` and one for `FEniCS` by executing the following in a terminal

     conda create -n vmtk -c vmtk python=3.6 itk vtk vmtk paramiko conda create -n fenics -c conda-forge fenics